 The physics degree is offered to all tracks up until the second semester sophomore year.
 Starting your first semester junior year, you will need to be on the Fall/Winter track in order to complete all of the course work required for graduation.
 But getting that done is sometimes easier said than done.
 Follow the tips below on how to get a track adjustment.
-For more detailed information or if you have any questions, please visit with our Academic Advising located in AUS 106.
+For more detailed information or if you have any questions, please visit with Career and Academic Advising located in Chapman 104.

 Step 1: Start early.

 - This process usually takes two to four weeks to complete.
 We recommend submitting it a month prior to your registration date for the semester you need the override.
 (You'll know which semester you need the override after completing your grad plan.)